 Now here is another little tidbit; when you hear someone say the size they will either say “size 15” or “15 aught”.
 Aught is what puts the /0 or ° in visual terms.

-Since they are 'very small' the range of size is limited, but none the less, there is more than one size to choose from.
+Since they are 'very small' the range of size is limited, but none the less it is not a one size fits all scenario, rest assured there is more than one size to choose from.